The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 P﻿lease note that this guide is intended for Viper at Level 100.
 For information prior to reaching Level 100, please visit the [Leveling Guide.](https://www.thebalanceffxiv.com/jobs/melee/viper/leveling-guide/)

+Please note that images in this guide are placeholders for the time being and will be updated with better quality images and graphics when we have access to the HQ icons via the Fan Kit.
+We thank you for your patience.

 ## 1﻿.1 Overview

 Viper (VPR) is a fast-paced melee DPS that alternates between fast dual wield attacks and heavy hitting twinblade attacks.
 Its core gameplay revolves around the classic builder-spender playstyle, building gauge with its dual wield and twinblade attacks and spending that gauge on a powerful burst window called Reawaken.
 VPR joins the Melee DPS roster as a Scouting class, and therefore shares gear with Ninja.